esaruoho/paketti-manual/README.md

 The objective for those specific subforums is to find abandoned tools, suggestions for tools, and questions from beginners.
 When a beginner sees Renoise, they don't know what's there, and they might ask for something that *should* be there, but *isn't*.
 So it's a cleverly disguised feature request.

-NOTE Well:
+Please note:
 If there's something in the manual here, that feels hard to comprehend or you feel requires better explanations, please send me a message or leave an issue, so I'll focus on that.

 So to repeat, I'm adding features people have requested over the past 23 years, I'm adding features from other trackers, and also tweaking abandoned tools and making them work again, but the Paketti way, and adding them into PAketti.

 Hence why it's useful if I can get as much support as I can to keep going at this, it feels like this'll take at least over 5 years to cover everything.

-# Manual Organization TODO
+# Manual Organization

 ## Automation

 ## MIDI